 You will probably do a lot of walking here, so we suggest being prepared for that.
+Tegucigalpa is a city in the mountains, so there will be many hills and stairs you will encounter.
 For those intending to be involved in construction, please ensure that you feel physically able to do so.
 It is a good idea to check with your doctor before you come to make sure that you are aware of any health issues and have the appropriate medication with you as you may not find the medicines you need here.